bhimsen92/node-bash/README.md

 Usage
 =====
-you can run scripts by executing following scripts. node node-bash.js < filename >
+you can run scripts by executing following script. node node-bash.js < filename >

 Tutorial